 The High-Risk Track is intended for early-stage, high-risk, proof-of-concept research.

-The Pre-Clinical Track is geared primarily towards preclinical research and projects targetting one clinical indication or organ.
+The Pre-Clinical Track is geared primarily towards preclinical research and projects targeting one clinical indication or organ.
 It is meant to fund research that could lead the way to a new reimbursable clinical application for image-guided FUS within five to seven years.

 The High-Risk Track is intended for early-stage, high-risk, proof-of-concept research that, if successful, could have a profound impact on the field of focused ultrasound and that could change the way many conditions are treated.